gauss5930/Deep-Learning-Paper/Natural Language Processing/README.md

 # NLP paper review & code implementation

-I read those NLP papers and implemented them by coding. 😉 There are some that have not yet been implemented, but will be implemented additionally in the future. 😊
+I read those NLP papers and implemented them by coding. 😉 Some have not yet been implemented but will be implemented additionally. 😊

 ### Word Embedding & Neural Networks
 |Paper Title|Paper or reference site Link|Paper Review|